 The Packet Forwarding Engine uses application-specific integrated circuits (ASICs) to perform Layer 2 and Layer 3 packet switching, route lookups, and packet forwarding.
 The Packet Forwarding Engine forwards packets between input and output interfaces.
-The M Series routers (except the M7i, M40, and M320) have redundant Packet Forwarding Engines.
-The J Series Routers have a software-based Packet Forwarding Engine.

 The Routing Engine controls the routing updates and the system management.
 The Routing Engine consists of routing protocol software processes running inside a protected memory environment on a general-purpose computer platform.
 The Routing Engine handles all of the routing protocol processes and other software processes that control the routers’ interfaces, some of the chassis components, system management, and user access to the router.
 These routers and software processes run on top of a kernel that interacts with the Packet Forwarding Engine.
-All M Series (except the M7i and M40) routers and T Series routers have redundant Routing Engines.

 The Routing Engine has these features:

 Routing protocol packets processing—All routing protocol packets from the network are directed to the Routing Engine, and therefore do not unnecessarily delay the Packet Forwarding Engine.

 Software modularity—Software functions are in separate processes, so a failure of one process has little or no effect on other software processes.